jobrouter/typo3-data/Documentation/configuration.rst

 Extension configuration
 =======================

+.. deprecated:: 0.14.0
+   The configuration of logging is deprecated and will be removed in the next major version 0.15.0 or 1.0.0. :ref:`Configure the required log writers
+   <configuration-logging>` in your site package instead.

 To configure the extension, go to :guilabel:`Admin Tools` > :guilabel:`Settings`
 > :guilabel:`Extension Configuration` and click on the :guilabel:`Configure
 extensions` button.
 Open the :guilabel:`jobrouter_data` configuration: